anushachimmili/anushachimmili.github.io/README.md

 ---

 ## Introduction
-I am a seasoned Data Scientist with a strong background in Big Data Analytics, Biomedical Engineering, and Biotechnology.
-I have a proven track record in various roles such as Senior Data Engineer, Data Science Intern, Senior Data Scientist, Data Scientist, Data Analyst, and Data Analytics Consultant.
-My experience spans across multiple industries including Concentrix Catalyst, Aureus Tech Systems, Target Corporation, and EXL Inductis.
+I am Anusha Chimmili, an accomplished Data Scientist deeply passionate about leveraging data science to drive impactful change.
+With a robust background in Big Data Analytics, Biomedical Engineering, and Biotechnology, I have excelled in diverse roles, including Senior Data Engineer, Data Scientist, and Data Analytics Consultant.
+My journey spans across renowned organizations such as Concentrix Catalyst, Aureus Tech Systems, Target Corporation, and EXL Inductis.

+### Championing Diversity in Data Science
+Beyond my technical prowess, I am dedicated to breaking barriers and empowering women in the dynamic realm of data science.
+As a fervent advocate for diversity and inclusion, I actively contribute to projects that highlight the significance of women in technology, fostering a more inclusive and innovative environment.

+### Technical Expertise
-My technical skills include a wide range of Machine Learning & Statistical Techniques and Programming Languages.
-I have also been involved in several projects.
+My technical skills encompass a wide array of Machine Learning & Statistical Techniques and Programming Languages.
+Through various projects, including initiatives that promote women in tech, I have demonstrated the transformative power of data science in solving real-world challenges.

 ---